nesty11/meet/README.md

    npm start
 ```

-5. Open your browser and visit http://localhost:3000 to access NvFlix and start exploring!
+5. Open your browser and visit http://localhost:3000 to access Meet and start exploring!